Photo by Alfred Schrock on Unsplash

 To help you to explore some simple ways to begin, here are some tips and resources to consider.

 The information above is a simple form of practice.
 There are many resources that can support you in developing your practice.
-Some people like to take classes and even local colleges are now offering courses.
-As more corporations jump on the mindfulness bandwagon, your workplace may even consider bringing programs on site.
-Here are some more resources you may consider:
+Here are a few resources you may consider:

-Books – SO many books, here’s two old favorites
+Books – SO many books, here’s a few.

 How-To